 Originally from Philadelphia, Solmssen began his studies in 1979 at the Pennsylvania Academy of the Fine Arts.
-After receiving certification, he studied at the University of Pennsylvania, and received a Bachelor of Fine Arts in 1986.
-Afterwards, he and his wife Rebecca Schofield moved to the family summerhouse in Puget Sound, where they both worked and raised their family.
+After receiving certification, he studied at the University of Pennsylvania and received a Bachelor of Fine Arts in 1986.
+Afterward, he and his wife Rebecca Schofield moved to the family summerhouse in Puget Sound, where they both worked and raised their family.

 Solmssen has shown widely in the United States, exhibiting at galleries in New York, Los Angeles, San Francisco, Philadelphia, Seattle, and Santa Fe.
 His paintings have been exhibited at the Philadelphia Museum of Art, Tacoma Art Museum, Bakersfield Museum of Art, and BIMA.
 The exhibition is accompanied by a book of the same title, published in 2020, with an essay by Justin Ferate.
 The book is available in the BIMA Store.